actuator/wave.ai.browser/CWE-94.md

 ### Conclusion:

 The manifest configuration of `wave.ai.browser` exposes it to potential arbitrary code execution risks.
-Immediate remediation actions should be taken to prevent malicious apps from exploiting this vulnerability.